Time Flies

 Welcome to What the Tech, a series where we explore and make sense of technologies and trending topics impacting IT, Security, and Business.

-Art and Artificial Intelligence Please read this blog post and generate some images to accompany it.
+Please read this blog post and generate some images to accompany it.
 Let’s start with a title/Header Image

 For a while now, many have been stoking fears of automation and artificial intelligence taking away jobs and ruining things for creatives.
 Why automate art when there’s other bs we could be automating away?
+Well, we’ll get to that, but I want to assert here that AI is not replacing artists, writers, performers or any other creative person.

 2023 Year in Review